 Tip: to deal with the challenging yet common use case of 3D scanning hair, it is recommended to apply water on them to make them appear as a “solid” block.

-The Go!SCAN 50 has very few competitors and for professional able to afford it this is one of the best option on the market.
+The Go!SCAN 50 has very few competitors and for professionals able to afford it this is one of the best options on the market.
 For people looking for a higher resolution on smaller objects the Go!SCAN 20 is also an interesting solution.
 When more performance is required, we recommend the HandySCAN 700 or the MetraSCAN 3D scanners, but these are more expensive.